neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-2-business-process-flow-and-business-rules.md

 31. Select **Activate** again on the pop-up.

-32. Confirm that **Status: Active** on the bottom-left side of the screen.
+32. Confirm that Status: **Active** shows at the bottom left of the Business Process Flow canvas.

     ![A screeshot of a high-level overview of a business process with the words "Status: Active" highlighted in the left bottom corner](02-2/media/image28.png)